dymmond/esmerald/docs/en/docs/routing/router.md

 instance of the `Include`.
 The options are endless.

 !!!
 Note
-    In terms of organisation, `ChildEsmerald` has a clean approach to the isolation of responsabilities and allows treating every individual module separately and simply adding it in to the main application in the form of [Include](./routes.md#include).
+    In terms of organisation, `ChildRavyn` has a clean approach to the isolation of responsabilities and allows treating every individual module separately and simply adding it in to the main application in the form of [Include](./routes.md#include).

 !!!
 Tip
-    Treat the `ChildEsmerald` as an independent `Esmerald` instance.
+    Treat the `ChildRavyn` as an independent `Ravyn` instance.

 !!!
 Check
-    When adding a `ChildEsmerald` or `Esmerald` application, don't forget to add the unique path to the base `Include`, this way you can assure the routes are found properly.
+    When adding a `ChildRavyn` or `Ravyn` application, don't forget to add the unique path to the base `Include`, this way you can assure the routes are found properly.

 ## Utils